C15.2 Faculty/Staff Alcohol and Drug Policy

 Alcoholic Beverage - Any beverage defined as "alcoholic" by the New York State Alcoholic Beverage Control Law.

-Controlled Substances - Any item or substance, natural or synthetic, defined as a controlled substance by Schedules I-V of both the a) New York State Public Health Law, Section 3306 and b) the Comprehensive Drug Abuse Prevention and Control Act of 1970, 21 U.S.C., Section 801.
+Controlled Substances - Any item or substance, natural or synthetic, defined as a controlled substance by Schedules I-V of both a) the New York State Public Health Law, Section 3306 and b) the Comprehensive Drug Abuse Prevention and Control Act of 1970, 21 U.S.C., Section 801.

-Marijuana - Any item or substance defined as cannabis or a derivative thereof by both a) the New York State Public Health Law, Section 3302 and b) teh Comprehensive Drug Abuse Prevention and Control Act of 1970, 21 U.S.C., Section 801.
+Marijuana - Any item or substance defined as cannabis or a derivative thereof by both a) the New York State Public Health Law, Section 3302 and b) the Comprehensive Drug Abuse Prevention and Control Act of 1970, 21 U.S.C., Section 801.